ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

 <p>
-   <h2>Heat Advisory issued August 18 at 1:26PM CDT until August 19 at 7:00PM CDT by NWS Paducah KY</h2>
+   <h2>Heat Advisory issued August 19 at 1:38AM CDT until August 19 at 7:00PM CDT by NWS Paducah KY</h2>
-   <div style="font-size:120%">* WHAT...Heat index values up to 108.
+   <div style="font-size:120%">* WHAT...Daily Heat index values up to 108.

-      * WHERE...All of southern Illinois, southwest Indiana, western Kentucky, and southeast Missouri.
+      * WHERE...Portions of southern Illinois, southwest Indiana, western Kentucky, and southeast Missouri.

-      * WHEN...Until 7 PM CDT /8 PM EDT/ Tuesday.
+      * WHEN...Until 7 PM CDT /8 PM EDT/ this evening.

       * IMPACTS...Hot temperatures in the mid to upper 90s and high humidity may cause heat illnesses.